Famous Hollywood filmmaker Peter Bogdanovich, son of Austrian Jew, dies at 82 - ExBulletin

 Famous Hollywood filmmaker Peter Bogdanovich, son of Austrian Jew, dies at 82

 Bogdanovich’s mother, Herma Bogdanovich, was an Austrian Jew.
-His father, Borislav Bogdanovich, was an Orthodox Christian painter from the former Yugoslavia who, according to family tradition, gave up his artistic career in order to obtain visas for Herma and her mother to help them escape anti-Semitic persecution in Austria, which the Nazis invaded in 1938.
-The Bogdanoviches arrived in New York in time for the 1939 World’s Fair; Peter was born soon after their arrival.
+His father, Borislav Bogdanovich, was an Orthodox Christian painter from the former Yugoslavia who, according to family tradition, gave up his artistic career in order to obtain visas for Herma and her mother in order to help them escape anti-Semitic persecution. in Austria, which the Nazis invaded in 1938.
+The Bogdanovich family arrived in New York in time for the 1939 World’s Fair; Peter was born soon after their arrival.

 Voracious movie buff (he reportedly saw 400 a year), Bogdanovich began his professional career in the 1960s as a film critic for Esquire and a programmer for the Museum of Modern Art before moving into filmmaking, following in the footsteps of his hero of the French New Wave.
-He got his start making low budget fares for Jews shlock pioneer Roger Corman, then burst into the big leagues in 1971 with The Last Picture Show, a coming-of-age drama set in a small town in Texas starring Jeff Bridges and Cybill Shepherd (who became the partner from the director after starting an affair with her while filming).
+It made his low-budget debut for Jewish shlock pioneer Roger Corman, then burst onto the big leagues in 1971 with The Last Picture Show, a coming-of-age drama set in a small town in the United States of America.
+Texas starring Jeff Bridges and Cybill Shepherd (who became the director’s partner after starting an affair with her while filming).

+The Last Picture Show became a critical and commercial success, scoring Oscar nominations Bogdanovich for Best Director and Best Adapted Screenplay, and made its 32-year-old director a prodigy that the press frequently compared to his idol, Orson.
+Welles.

 Although Bogdanovich enjoyed a decades-long career in Hollywood, making more well-received films, including Paper Moon and Mask, he never again matched the level of his early hits, and a string of flops combined with his filmmaking style. lavish life and its dismal Playboy tabloid drama model.
 Dorothy Stratten, with whom he had an affair on the 1981 set of They All Laughed, was subsequently murdered by her husband, which later put him in financial trouble.

 But the director never lost his irascible spirit for the screen and enjoyed a distinct career as an actor making full use of his obsessive bespectacled persona.
-Bogdanovich’s best-known on-screen role was a recurring guest on HBO The Sopranos, in which he played Dr. Elliot Kupferberg, a very Jewish-sounding name therapist who is quite removed from the Mafia family at the center of shows to manifest an obsessive fascination for them.
+Bogdanovich’s best-known on-screen role was a recurring guest on HBO The Sopranos, in which he played Dr. Elliot Kupferberg – a therapist with a very Jewish-sounding name who is quite removed from the Mafia family at the center. of shows. to display an obsessive fascination for them.

 Although Bogdanovich rarely discussed his religious background in interviews, he was in all respects proud of his father’s role in rescuing his Jewish mother from Europe.
-He was a very great painter and highly regarded in the former Yugoslavia, Bogdanovich said of his father Borislav. in a 2019 interview with New York magazine, but he gave it all up to save my mother and her family because they were Jews.
+He was a very great painter and much appreciated in the former Yugoslavia, Bogdanovich said of his father Borislav in a 2019 interview with New York magazine, but he gave up everything to save my mother and her family because that they were Jews.
 He wasn’t, but they were.

-His sister, Anna Thea Bogdanovich, maintains an online archive of their parents’ work, and the two had intended to produce a documentary on the rescue of Herma by Borislav.
+Her sister, Anna Thea Bogdanovich, maintains an online archive of their parents’ work, and the two intended to produce a documentary about Borislav’s rescue of Herma.

-In 2018, with the help of Netflix and a group of his former collaborators, Bogdanovich played a big role in the production and release of The Other Side of the Wind, the last unfinished film by his mentor Orson Welles, originally shot during Bogdanovich’s prime in the 1970s.
-Bogdanovich also has an acting role in the film as a leading young director.
+In 2018, with the help of Netflix and a group of his former collaborators, Bogdanovich was instrumental in the completion and release of The Other Side of the Wind, the last unfinished film from his mentor Orson Welles, originally shot during Bogdanovich’s prime in the 1970s.
+Bogdanovich also has an acting role in the film as a prominent young director.

 Sources